The Intelligent Robotics Group (IRG) is one of the largest and best-known robotics groups in the UK.

 There is a significant computer vision component in the group: feature-based localisation of aerial platforms for planetary exploration; extraction of the 3D structure of complex objects; appearance-based methods to provide mobile robots with various capabilities including topological mapping and pose stabilisation.
-The vision research has gone beyond a supporting role for robotics, reflected in the Department's recent strategy to further develop the Vision Research Group.
+The vision research has gone beyond a supporting role for robotics, reflected in the Department's recent strategy to further develop the Vision Graphics and Visualisation.

 - Biologically inspired robotics and control